 When being reimbursed from your HSA for eligible medical expenses, you do not pay tax on the withdrawal.
 You must pay income taxes plus an additional tax of 20 percent on any HSA amount used for non-eligible medical expenses, unless you’re disabled, age 65 or older or die during the year.
 If you become disabled or reach age 65, withdrawals can be made for non-medical reasons without penalty, but amounts must be reported as taxable income.
 If withdrawals for the year are less than or equal to the eligible medical expenses that were paid, there are no tax requirements on those withdrawals.

-You will receive the following IRS forms from Further:
+You will receive the following IRS forms from Further as your Combined HSA Tax Statement:

 IRS reporting requirements